franciscovfonseca/Configure-MFA-using-Duo/README.md

 <br>

-We'll then launch the mobile application on our smartphone and **Scan the QR code**.
+We'll then launch the **Mobile App** on our smartphone and **Scan the QR code**.

-💡 The application will guide us through the steps.
+💡 The Application will guide us through the steps to take.

 <img src="https://github.com/franciscovfonseca/Setting-Up-MFA-and-Protecting-RDP/assets/172988970/aea67b64-efa8-457b-9077-77483c97277c" height="30%" width="30%" alt="9"/><br />